l-magnificence/Mime/README.md

 #>  TCGA.DU.8167.01  471.97707  0 14.90695 14.59776
 #>  TCGA.HT.7610.01 1709.53901  0 15.22784 14.62756
 ```
-The first column `ID` is the sample ID, second to third column `OS.time` and `OS` are the survival time and status of patients, other columns are the gene expression level. `Dataset1` is the training dataset, while other Datasets as validation.
+The first column `ID` is the sample ID, second to third column `OS.time` and `OS` are the survival time and status of patients, other columns are the gene expression level scaled with log2(x+1). `Dataset1` is the training dataset, while other Datasets as validation.
 ``` r
 load("./Example.ici.Rdata")
 list_train_vali_Data[["training"]][1:5,1:5]